leotrs/blog/content/read.md

 7. Newman, M. E. J., and M. Girvan. **Finding and Evaluating Community Structure in Networks.** Physical Review E 69.2 (2004).

+8. Norman, R. L. **A Matrix Method for Location of Cycles of a Directed Graph.** AIChE Journal 11.3 (1965): 450-52.

+9. Papadopoulos, Fragkiskos, et al. **Popularity versus Similarity in Growing Networks.** Nature, vol. 489, no. 7417, Dec.
+2012, pp. 537–540.

 8. Paton, Keith. **An Algorithm for Finding a Fundamental Set of Cycles of a Graph.** Communications of the ACM 12.9 (1969): 514-18.

+9. Petri, Giovanni, et al. **Networks and Cycles: A Persistent Homology Approach to Complex Networks.** Proceedings of the European Conference on Complex Systems 2012 Springer Proceedings in Complexity, 2013, pp. 93–99.

 7. Price, D. J. De Solla. **Networks of Scientific Papers.**
    Science 149.3683 (1965): 510-15.